-By contrast, the description that American Caging gives of its activities on its website leaves one puzzled.
-They appear to be involved in noble, charitable work for the betterment of those in urgent need, that has nothing to do with direct mail, with or without voter suppression, or elections at all:
+By contrast, the description that American Caging gives of its activities on its website (archive.today link) leaves one puzzled.
+They appear to be involved in noble, charitable work for the betterment of those in urgent need, in ways that have nothing to do with direct mail, with or without voter suppression, or even elections at all:

 Headquartered in Houston, Texas, American Caging is one of the leading providers of lockbox and data management services, founded in 1990.
 Since the company’s foundation, it has maintained its core focus for accurate, trustworthy and affordable lock box services.